KarmaComputing/container-hosting/README.md

 Read https://dokku.com/docs/deployment/user-management/#:~:text=format%20json%20admin-,Adding%20SSH%20keys,-You%20can%20add

-## Additional Information
+## Notes

+- virtualhost routing is required (eg. my-app => my-app.dokku.me), set a global domain for your server: `dokku domains:set-global dokku.me`
-Dokku provides an integration with Caddy proxy which is installed if docker-compose-plugin is installed.
+- Dokku provides an integration with Caddy proxy which is installed if docker-compose-plugin is installed.
 For this case, we will need to remove Caddy proxy since it uses port 80 and cause port conflicts with nginx To remove Caddy simple run ```dokku caddy:stop```